user@portfolio

 Many users run OpenClaw with default settings and end up spending $100 to $600+ per month on API tokens alone.
 The worst part?
 Most of that money is wasted on tasks that don’t need expensive models.

-This guide will show you exactly how to cut your OpenClaw costs by up to 90%.
+This guide will show you exactly how to significantly cut your OpenClaw costs.
 We’ll go step by step, from quick 5-minute fixes to advanced optimizations.
 By the end, you should be able to run a fully working OpenClaw agent for under $20-60 per month.

 I run my OpenClaw on xCloud — a managed hosting platform that handles all the server stuff for you.
 Most of the tips in this guide work no matter where you host, but I’ll point out xCloud-specific things where they help.